 We know the feeling.
 We may experience spiritual high points and a sense of God's majesty in moments in worship or in the study of His Word.
 We would very much like to pitch a tent at that point and stay indefinitely.
 We want the high points to continue but, for now, they cannot last.
 We follow Jesus, and that means following Him across the flat plains of suffering and, finally, into the deep "valley of the shadow of death" (Psalm 23:4b).
 Yet just as Jesus walked down the mountain with His disciples, He walks with us.
 When we must leave those high points behind and head down the mountain, we fix our eyes as the disciples did on "no one but Jesus only" (Matthew 17:8b).
 When we take up the cross to walk through suffering, our crucified and risen Lord hears our prayer: "Since Thou bidst us leave the mount, come with us to the plain."

 WE PRAY: Jesus, walk with me here until I walk with You in glory.
 Amen.

-This Daily Devotion was written by Paul Schreiber.
-It is based on the hymn, "'Tis Good, Lord, to Be Here," which is found on page 414 in the Lutheran Service Book.
+This Daily Devotion was written by Dr. Carol Geisler.
+It is based on the hymn, "'Tis Good, Lord, to Be Here," which is number 414 in the Lutheran Service Book.

 To Download Devotion MP3 to your computer, right click here and select "Save Link As" or "Save Target As" or "Download Linked File As"